Originally written: 10/20/2012 Updated 2/18/2020

 The Power of the Holy Ghost

-Once we have confessed our sins we have to receive the power to resist a return to that sin.
+Once we have confessed our sins, we have to receive the power to resist a return to those sins.
 That power comes only through the Holy Ghost.
-When you get the Holy Ghost as the Bible describes your life will be forever changed.
+When you get the Holy Ghost as the Bible describes, your life will be forever changed.

 Acts 1:8 (KJV)